bgreg/open_graph_viewer/README.md

 - **User-Friendly Interface**: Simple and intuitive design for easy navigation.

-## Design
-As a personal challenge, I decided to use as many of the new Rails 8 features as I could.
-I had experimented a little with the latest Rails 7 before this, but I am delighted to report that building a fresh app on Rails 8 was a breeze.
-Rails continues it's tradition of a "batteries included" philosophy.
-Specifically, I was able to stream data from a controller with only a few lines of code—and without Redis!
-Rails now ships with its own key/value store called Solid Queue to support Action Cable, streaming via Turbo, and async job handling.

-Sticking with the theme of experimenting with all the new defaults, I also used SQLite.
-Of course, the database choice for a toy project isn't critical, but it was nice that SQLite came as the default and required zero configuration.

-That said, I did incorporate some of my personal preferences.
-I like to test with RSpec, debug with Pry, authenticate with Devise, and lint with StandardRB.
-StandardRB is particularly nice because it provides a simple, no-customization, take-it-or-leave-it approach to code style.
-This eliminates bike-shedding conversations—similar to tools like Go's formatter.

-## Challenges
-While I was cruising along with the defaults for most of the project, I was initially surprised that the flash messages were not working.
-Turns out I almost forgot I was still building a single page application, it felt like a typical rails feature the whole time!
-Views were being rendered on the server and sent to the front end via sockets.
-This meant that we also had to stream in our flash messages to ensure they displayed correctly.

-## Future
-Over my career, I’ve deployed Rails apps in various ways.
-I’ve used Heroku countless times, appreciating its fast and simple deployment process, effortless scaling, free load balancing, and convenient plugin tools.
-I’ve also worked with bare-metal setups, including a memorable project where I built a self-installing RPM package to distribute a Rails app to every Apple Maps server worldwide.

-I just finished reading about Kamal, and I would love to experiment with it.
-Perhaps I will, just for fun.
-I was pleasantly surprised to learn how much complexity Kamal removes from container services.
-Anyone who has worked with Kubernetes knows how quickly container orchestration systems can become overwhelming.
-Kamal seems to offer a refreshing simplification in this space, at least for small to medium applications.

-## Getting Started

 ### Prerequisites

 Before you begin, ensure you have the following installed on your system: